hartwigmedical/actin/molecular/README.md

-onLabelExperimentalEvidence | Union of A-level that is either predicted or off-label responsive with B-level on-label non-predicted responsive evidence. offLabelExperimentalEvidence | B-level off-label non-predicted responsive evidence. preClinicalEvidence | All responsive evidence that is neither approved nor experimental. knownResistanceEvidence | A or B-level non-predicted resistance evidence for a treatment for which non-preclinical evidence exists with equal or lower evidence level.
+onLabelExperimentalEvidence | Union of A-level that is either predicted or off-label responsive with B-level on-label non-predicted responsive evidence. offLabelExperimentalEvidence | B-level off-label non-predicted responsive evidence. preClinicalEvidence | All responsive evidence that is neither approved nor experimental. knownResistanceEvidence | A or B-level non-predicted resistance evidence for a treatment for which non-preclinical evidence exists with equal or lower evidence level compared to the resistance evidence level.
-suspectResistanceEvidence | Any other resistance evidence for a treatment with evidence with equal or lower evidence level.
+suspectResistanceEvidence | Any other resistance evidence for a treatment with evidence with equal or lower evidence level compared to the resistance evidence level.

 ### Version History and Download Links
  - Upcoming (first release)